How the National NAACP Began

 NAACP of Martha’s Vineyard

 It was in the little room of a New York apartment that the NAACP was born.
-The call was made to other to join the cause.
+The call was made to others to join the cause.
 The celebration of the centennial of the birth of Abraham Lincoln was the date.
 “Hence we call upon all the believers in democracy to join in a national conference for the discussion of present evils, the voicing of protest and the renewal of the struggle for civil and political liberty.”
-Dr. W.E.B.
-DuBois and Mrs. Mary Church Terrell and Dr. J. Milton Walton, from Atlanta and Rev. Francis J. Grimke from Washington, DC, were among those who signed the Call.
+Dr. W. E. B. Du Bois, Mary Church Terrell, and Dr. J. Milton Walton, from Atlanta, and Rev. Francis J. Grimke from Washington, DC, were among those who signed the Call.

 It was a second conference in New York in May 1910 that a permanent body to be known as the National Association for the Advancement of Colored People was organized.

-When Dr. W.E.
-B. DuBois was called to the conference, he brought the conference closely in touch with an organization of colored people that had been formed in 1905 at Niagara and was known as the Niagara Movement.
+When Dr. W. E. B. Du Bois was called to the conference, he brought the conference into close touch with the Niagara Movement, an organization of colored people that had been formed in 1905 at Niagara, NY.
 This organization had been involved in the work of legal redress along the lines of the NAACP.
 In 1910, it had conducted important civil rights cases and had in its membership some of the prominent colored lawyers in the country, among them Mr. W. Ashbie Hawkins, its treasure.

 The NAACP was incorporated in the State of New York in 1911.
 The principal objectives as stated in the Certificate of Incorporation were as follows: